fchris82/WfDockerWorkflow/docs/wf-develop-starting.md

 ## Background

 If you use the `--develop` attribute, the program create a docker volume to override the "original" `opt/webtown-workflow` directory with the cloned and edited `[project dir]/webtown-workflow-package/opt/webtown-workflow` directory.
-Now you can test and check the working with the new code(s). **It is important**: the program won't use the `[project dir]/webtown-workflow-package/etc` directory!
-Only the `opt/webtown-workflow`.
+Now you can test and check the working with the new code(s). **It is important**: the program will use your `~/.webtown-workflow/config/*` files!
+If you want to play with configs you have to test with your "host" file, and then you have to copy the changes to "here".

 ## Cache !!!